-Variable Name Variable Label Туре Controlled Terms, Codelist or Format Role CDISC Notes Core STUDYID Study Identifier Char Identifier Unique identifier for a study.
+Variable Name Variable Label Controlled Terms, Codelist or Format CDISC Notes Core STUDYID Study Identifier Char Identifier Unique identifier for a study.
 Req DOMAIN Domain Abbreviation Char DM Identifier Two-character abbreviation for the domain.
-USUBJID Unique Subject Identifier Char Identifier Identifier used to uniquely identify a subject across all studies for all applications or submissions involving the product.
+Req USUBJID Unique Subject Identifier Char Identifier Identifier used to uniquely identify a subject across all studies for all applications or submissions involving the product.
 This must be a unique number, and could be a compound identifier formed by concatenating STUDYID-SITEID-SUBJID.
 SUBJID Subject Identifier for the Study Char Topic Subject identifier, which must be unique within the study.
-Often the ID of the subject as recorded on a CRF.
-RFSTDTC Subject Reference Start Date/Time Char Record Qualifier Reference Start Date/time for the subject in ISO 8601 character format.
-Usually equivalent to date/time when subject was first exposed to study treatment.
-Required for all randomized subjects; will be null for all subjects who did not meet the milestone the date requires, such as screen failures or unassigned subjects.
-RFENDTC Subject Reference End Date/Time Char ISO 8601 Record Qualifier Reference End Date/time for the subject in ISO 8601 character format.
-Usually equivalent to the date/time when subject was determined to have ended the trial, and often equivalent to date/time of last exposure to study treatment.
-Required for all randomized subjects, mult for screen failures or unassigned subjects.
-RFXSTDTC Date/Time of First Study Treatment Char ISO 8601 Record Qualifier First date of exposure to any protocol-specified treatment or therapy, equal to the earliest value of EXSTDTC.
-RFXENDTC Date/Time of Last Study Treatment Char ISO 8601 Record Qualifier Last date of exposure to any protocol-specified treatment or therapy, equal to the latest value of EXENDTC (or the latest value of EXSTDTC if EXENDTC was not collected or is missing).
+Often the ID of the subject as Req recorded on a CRF.
+RFSTDTC Subject Reference Start Date/Time Char ISO 8601 Record Qualifier Reference Start Date/time for the subject in ISO 8601 character format.
+Usually Exp equivalent to date/time when subject was first exposed to study treatment.
+Required for all randomized subjects, will be null for all subjects who did not meet the milestone the date requires, such as screen failures or unassigned subjects.
+RFENDTC Subject Reference End Date/Time Char ISO 8601 Record Qualifier RFXSTDTC Date/Time of First Study Treatment Char ISO 8601 Record Qualifier First date of exposure to any protocol-specified treatment or therapy, equal to the earliest value of EXSTDTC.
+Exp RFXENDTC Date/Time of Last Study Treatment Char ISO 8601 Record Qualifier Last date of exposure to any protocol-specified treatment or therapy, equal to the latest value of EXENDIC (or the latest value of EXSTDIC if EXENDIC was not collected or is missing).
 Exp